 res/layout-land/main.xml but does not contain a file called

 res/layout-port/main.xml, then set the emulator or device to

-portrait orientation and see if the application will run.
+portrait orientation and see if the app runs.